 Since joining the wonderful team at ARC, I have reflected on how remarkable and fortunate I am to be in a leadership position that sits squarely at the intersection of work that I am deeply passionate about – research, strategy, and community engagement – and that brings together so many components of my previous experiences.

 Q: What are some of ARC’s projects that you are most excited about working on?

 It is really hard to choose from all of the excellent initiatives that ARC leads!
 I am eager to build relationships across stakeholders and work collaboratively to establish consortium-driven approaches to innovation within the amyloidosis field.
 And I am excited about some early strategic conversations around building new frameworks for capacity-building, accelerating scientific priorities, and an integrated approach to equitable, inclusive, and accessible research and clinical care.

-Q: We would love to learn a few things about the person behind the Director of Strategic Partnerships role!
+Q: We would love to learn a few things about the person behind the Executive Director of Strategic Partnerships role!